Trauma Informed Care in Nursing

 Collaboration and Mutual Support

-Collaboration and mutual support demand that the entire healthcare team see the patient as both an equal partner and the expert in their own personal experiences.
-The patient should be allowed to both identify and prioritize their goals, then the healthcare team can work with the patient to for the plan of care with these goals at the forefront.
+Collaboration and mutual support demand that the entire healthcare team see the patient as both an equal partner and an expert in their own personal experiences.
+The patient should be allowed to identify and prioritize their goals, and then the healthcare team can work with the patient to develop a plan of care with these goals at the forefront.

-Collaboration takes more time than the traditional healthcare “do as I say” method.
-It helps in the trust-building process and when done properly, it helps the patient to succeed as the goals have come from them.
-This is something that can also interrupt the re-traumatization cycle.
+Collaboration takes longer than the traditional healthcare “do as I say” method.
+It helps in the trust-building process, and when done properly, it helps the patient succeed, as the goals have come from them.
+This can also interrupt the re-traumatization cycle.
 It also increases the probability that the patient will be compliant with the plan of care and any after-care appointments and follow-ups (1,4).

 Ask yourself...